 Do you think I need to take malaria pills?
 I will be going from November to January.

 In theory, by what you say, you won't be passing in a malaria zone (Amazon forest, for example), but you should see advice from a doctor specialized in travelers health (he /she may give you advice in many subjects, including in how to deal with the altitude you will experience in this trip).
-Always before traveling you should visit a travel clinic. over 2 years ago
+Always before traveling you should visit a travel clinic. almost 3 years ago

 The short answer: No